openstack-archive/docs-specs/specs/mitaka/user-guides-mitaka-reorg.rst

    from the OpenStack foundation administrator survey.
 Reorganize content appropriately.

-3. Restructure the guides by merging content from the Cloud Administrator Guide into the Administrator User Guide and the User Guide as appropriate.
-Remove the Cloud Administrator Guide from openstack-manuals.
+3. Restructure the guides by merging content from the Administrator User Guide into the Cloud Administrator Guide following information architecture.
+Remove the Administrator User Guide from openstack-manuals.

 4. Rename the Administrator User Guide to Administrator Guide.